jakobzhao/geog4572/lectures/lec19/readme.md

 ### 4 font family in a chart  The `!important` rule

-Please look at the `dc-fonts` folder under the [troubleshoot](../../troubleshoot/dc-fonts) folder.

-In your css stylesheet, a rule that has the `!important` property will always be applied no matter where that rule appears in the CSS document.
+> **Note:** In your css stylesheet, a rule that has the `!important` property will always be applied no matter where that rule appears in the CSS document.